-This appendix presents a pared-down version of Shan & Barker's (2006) variable-free account of scope based on the continuations (indexed) applicative functor, and shows how composing this applicative functor with the variable-free applicative of Section 6 derives pied-piping with binding (cf. Figure 6) and functional readings (cf. Figure 7).
+This appendix presents a pared-down version of Shan & Barker's (2006) variable-free account of scope based on the continuations (indexed) applicative functor, shows how composing this applicative functor with the variable-free applicative of Section 6 allows scope to feed binding, and gives hints about how to derive pied-piping with binding (cf. Figure 6) and functional readings (cf. Figure 7).